opennetworkinglab/ngsdn-tutorial/EXERCISE-4.md

 }
 ```

-The ternary table has lower priority and it's applied only if a matching entry
+The ternary table has lower priority, and it's applied only if a matching entry
 is not found in the exact one.

-**Note**: To keep things simple, we won't be using VLANs to segment our L2
+**Note**: we won't be using VLANs to segment our L2 domains.
+As such, when
-domains.
-As such, when matching packets in the `l2_ternary_table`, these will be
+matching packets in the `l2_ternary_table`, these will be broadcasted to ALL
-broadcasted to ALL host-facing ports.
+host-facing ports.

-### ONOS L2BridgingComponent
+#### Control plane (L2BridgingComponent)

-We already provide an ONOS app that controls the L2 bridging parts of the P4
+We already provide an ONOS app component controlling the L2 bridging tables of
-program.
-The source code of it is located here: `app/src/main/java/org/p4/p4d2/tutorial/L2BridgingComponent.java`
+the P4 program: [L2BridgingComponent.java][L2BridgingComponent.java]

-This app component defines two event listener located at the bottom of the
+This app component defines two event listeners located at the bottom of the
 `L2BridgingComponent` class, `InternalDeviceListener` for device events (e.g.
 connection of a new switch) and `InternalHostListener` for host events (e.g. new
 host discovered).
 These listeners in turn call methods like:

-* `setUpDevice()`: responsible for creating a multicast group for all host-facing
+* `setUpDevice()`: responsible for creating a multicast groups for all
-  ports and inserting flow rules to broadcast/multicast packets such as ARP and
+  host-facing ports and inserting flow rules for the `l2_ternary_table` pointing
-  NDP messages;
+  to such groups.

 * `learnHost()`: responsible for inserting unicast L2 entries based on the
   discovered host location.